 - Handling data protection questions from staff and anyone else covered by this policy.

-- Dealing with requests from individuals to see the data Coaching for Talent and/or iPapilio JS Ltd holds about them (also called ‘subject access requests’).
+- Dealing with requests from individuals to see the data Coaching to Reconnect holds about them (also called ‘subject access requests’).

 - Checking and approving any contracts or agreements with third parties that may handle the company’s sensitive data.

-- The IT Managers, Joanna Davis and Emma Davis, are responsible for:
+- The IT Managers, Joanna Rothfahl-Davis and Emma Davis, are responsible for: